 “Good.
 When we pull him in, tell the boys not to be gentle.
 He doesn’t need to survive to stand trial.”

 If you’ve enjoyed this taste of things to come, stay tuned!
 I’ll post regular updates as the anthology moves closer to publication and the title and list of contributing authors are officially revealed.
-I’m also going to make A Taste of Things to Come a regular feature, so you can look forward to more snippets of my works in progress down the road.
 Thanks for reading!